 - Describe your experience of diversity and inclusion in healthcare.

-- 3 letters of recommendation: no letters can be from a relative
+- 3 Scholarship Recommendation forms: no recommendations can be from a relative

-- 1 from your union leadership (for example, a letter from SEIU or AFSME, etc. steward, elected leader or staff)
+- 1 from your union leadership (for example, a union steward, elected leader or staff)

 - 1 from an academic source/ faculty member

 - This person may be a co-worker, for example an MNA nurse!

 - This person may be someone from your community, religious organization, related to volunteer work, etc.